 Hi there!
 Welcome to my site.
 I'm so happy you're here.
-Allow me to briefly introduce myself: I'm a freelance writer, digital media editor and content creator.
-I have many loves: my family, my friends, my city; coffee, french manicures and wine; cooking, reading and traveling.
+Allow me to briefly introduce myself: I'm a freelance writer, content creator, shop owner and part-time ESL teacher.
+I have many loves: my son, my husband and the rest of my family; my pets, my friends, my city; coffee, french manicures and wine; cooking, reading and traveling.
 I value positivity and kindness.
-I'm a proud Canadian and live in Toronto, where I grew up.
+I'm a proud Canadian and live in Toronto, where I was born.
 Through this blog, I aim to educate and inspire, and hope to make meaningful connections with you, my readers.

 Now, if you'd like to know a lot more about me, here's a more in-depth introduction: